-Bicycles in and around Schloss: To avoid clutter and obstruction, and to avoid markings to the walls, the Schloss entrance archway and the all walls and façades of the Schloss should be kept clear of bicycles at all times.
+Bicycles in and around Schloss: To avoid clutter and obstruction, and to avoid markings to the walls, the Schloss entrance archway and all the walls and façades of the Schloss should be kept clear of bicycles at all times.
 In the event of rain, and if a bicycle cannot get wet, it should be left on campus and not parked under the Schloss entrance archway.
 Cyclists must demount bicycles before entering the Schloss entrance archway to avoid collision with children or adults leaving the Schlosskapelle or Secretariat.
+Bike racks are provided for in the Schloss courtyard.